feiskyer/dropwatch/README.md

 * RHEL 8.2+
 * Debian 11+

+For virtual machines running on public clouds, BTF may be enabled on earlier versions.
+E.g. BTF has already been enabled on Azure Ubuntu 18.04 VMs.

 And to build bpf applications, the following development tools should also be installed:

 ```sh